Jexordexan/vune/docs/guide/installation.md

 # Installation

+## NPM

-Vunes only peer dependency is Vue 3.
+Vune’s only peer dependency is Vue 3.
 If you are working with Vue 2, this is not the package for you.

 ```bash
 npm install vune